permguard/permguard/site/content/docs/0.0.x/getting-started/overview.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-**Permguard** is a modern, open-source authorization server designed to follow **Zero Trust** principles.
+**Permguard** is a modern, open-source authorization server built to align with **Zero Trust** principles.

-It implements the [Zero Trust Auth\* (ZTAuth\*)](https://spec.ztauthstar.com) protocol to ensure that every access request is continuously verified, regardless of application boundaries or execution context.

 The main idea is to ensure that trust is never assumed but always validated at the application boundary.
 Integrating **Permguard** to handle incoming requests ensures that every request is verified before access is granted.

 This applies not only to APIs but also to any type of incoming request, including async messages, WebSocket connections, and more.

 Each incoming request generates an authorization request that is evaluated by the **Permguard AuthZ Server**.
-The server responds with a decision to either allow or deny the request.
+The server responds with a decision to either permit or deny the request.

 <div style="text-align: center">
   <img alt="Permguard Policies" src="/images/diagrams/d1.webp"/>